lazerwalker/CafeAuLait/README.md

 ```

 ## Warning
 Consider this alpha software; use at your own risk.
-There's very little error handling code.
-I'll hopefully have the time to make this more robust in the future, including adding in more domain knowledge of the API objects themselves.
+In particular, there is very little (read: no) error handling code.

 ## Contributing
-If you want to fork this and jam on it, feel free.
-There's some basic unit test coverage, and I'll happily respond to any questions you have.
+If you want to fork this and jam on it, feel free to shoot me a pull request.
+I'll happily respond to any questions you may have as well.

+There's basic test coverage via jasmine-node.
+To run the tests, execute `npm test` from the root directory.

 ## License
 Cafe Au Lait is licensed under the MIT License